elsa-workflows/elsa-core/README.md

 1. An ASP.NET Core application to host the workflows designer.
 2. A .NET application that executed workflows

-> Although you can separate the workflow designer from the workflow host, you're free to host both in one and the same ASP.NET Core application.

 ### Setting up a Workflow Designer ASP.NET Core Application

 TODO: describe all the steps to add packages and register services.